rundeck/docs/docs/api/rundeck-api.md

 Remove the User Class assignment of the specified user.

-The response will be 204 No Content if successful.
+The response will be `204 No Content` if successful.

 Authorization required: `admin` or `app_admin` access for user resource type.

-Since v41
+Available in API v41 and greater.

 **Request:**